ocornut/imgui/docs/README.md

 - Work on Multi-Viewport / Multiple OS windows. (see [#1542](https://github.com/ocornut/imgui/issues/1542), in public [docking](https://github.com/ocornut/imgui/tree/docking) branch looking for feedback)
 - Work on gamepad/keyboard controls. (see [#787](https://github.com/ocornut/imgui/issues/787))
 - Work on automation and testing system, both to test the library and end-user apps. (see [#435](https://github.com/ocornut/imgui/issues/435))
-- Make the examples look better, improve styles, improve font support, make the examples hi-DPI and multi-DPI aware.
+- Make the examples look better, improve styles, improve font support, and make the examples hi-DPI and multi-DPI aware.

 ### Gallery